Terms and conditions of travel

 A guarantee cannot be given that a place on the Spare Seat Scheme will not be withdrawn at some future date.
 The council reserves the right to withdraw transport from a pupil on the Spare Seat Scheme where any of the following apply:

 - the place is needed for an entitled pupil

-- the route is subject to change with a reduced capacity in order to reduce costs
+- the route is subject to change with a reduced seating capacity

-14. Are set out in the cancellation/ refund policy.
+- The council’s refund policy is set out in the cancellation/ refund policy (see below).

-15. Transport Services will use your (parent/carer) email address as the main form of contact regarding your paid-for place on transport.
+Transport Services will use your (parent/carer) email address as the main form of contact regarding your spare seat on transport.
 You must ensure your email address is kept up to date.
 Failure to do so may result in your place being lost.

 Conditions of travel for all students

 - Transport may be withdrawn for a child whose behaviour is not acceptable on the journey.

 - Following an instance of bad behaviour, the parent/ carer will receive a written warning letter.

 - If the child continues to misbehave on transport, they will be given a five-day ban, followed by a ten-day ban and finally, the transport provision can be withdrawn permanently.